simplesecure/simplesecure.github.io/_posts/2020-01-24-interview-with-evgeny-yurtaev-zerion.markdown

 There has never been a better time to make your idle investments work for you.
 The DeFi movement has made it easy to see earn interest significantly higher than you would in a traditional checking or savings account.
 If you’re interested in joining the movement, give [Zerion](https://zerion.io/) a try.

-If you want to grow your Web3 product and connect with your users in a privacy preserving way, [try SimpleID today](https://simpleid.xyz){:target="_blank:rel="noopener no referrer"} .
+If you want to grow your Web3 product and connect with your users in a privacy preserving way, [try SimpleID today](https://simpleid.xyz){:target="_blank:rel="noopener no referrer"}.

 ---